 - Pause in this position for a second and then lower the dumbbell back to the starting position.

 - Alternate the split position and the arm assisting the lift of dumbbell each repetition.

 - In the top position the arm that has been raised will always be on the opposite side of the leg that has moved forward (e.g., right leg forward, left arm up).

 - Placing the feet either wider or narrower than shoulder width.

 - Initiating the movement by flexing the knees forward rather than flexing the hips back.

 - Pausing at the bottom of the jump position instead of changing direction as quickly as possible.

-- Using the arm to press the dumbbell off the shoulder instead of to steer the dumbbell to the correct catch position.
+- Using the arms to press the dumbbells off the shoulders instead of to steer the dumbbells to the correct catch position.

-- Lowering the dumbbell before the feet are fully recovered to the start position.
+- Lowering the dumbbells before the feet are fully recovered to the start position.

 - Lifting the arm on the same side as the forward leg.

 Learn more about Dumbbell Training.